You are here: Urology Textbook > Kidneys > Renal angiomyolipoma

 Prevalence:

-The prevalence in autopsies is 0.3%, with ultrasound screening 0.1%.
+The prevalence in autopsies is 0.3%, with ultrasound screening at 0.1%.
 Women are much more frequently affected than men.
 Age peak 50–60 years.

 Tuberous sclerosis: